alessandrobruni/SAS/Agent_sales.sas.md

 ;run;
 ```

-some main values of the collected data
+Collecting some main values of the report

 ```sql
 data controlli ;